neomatrix369/nlp_profiler/README.md

 A simple [notebook](#Notebooks) have been provided to illustrate the usage of the library.

-_**Note:** this is a new endeavour and it's may have rough edges i.e. probably NOT capable of doing many things yet, including running at _scale_. _Many of these gaps are opportunities we can work on and plug, as we go along using it.
-Please provide constructive feedback to help with the improvement of this library._
+_**Note:** this is a new endeavour and it's may have rough edges i.e. probably NOT capable of doing many things atm. _Many of these gaps are opportunities we can work on and plug, as we go along using it.
+Please provide constructive feedback to help with the improvement of this library.
+We just recently achieved this with [scaling with larger datasets](https://github.com/neomatrix369/nlp_profiler/issues/2#issuecomment-696675059)._

 ## Requirements